-3. It will automatically setup the necessary ownership and the permissions on the home directory.
+3. It will automatically set up the necessary ownership and permissions on the home directory.

-We will get the entire user’s detailed information in the “/etc/passwd” file.
-As per the Linux system administrator, it is important to understand the points below.
+We will get the user’s detailed information in the “/etc/passwd” file.
+As per the Linux system administrator, it is essential to understand the points below.

 - Username: The user name is “test_user”.
 The same user name is used in the system login.
 The login username should be between 1 to 32 characters long.

 - Password: The password is displaying the “x”.
 But the actual password was saved in the /etc/shadow file in an encrypted format.